-Below are the current Maui weather conditions, monthly average air and ocean temperatures, monthly rainfall averages, five day forecast and hurricane history.
+Below are the current Maui weather conditions, monthly average air and ocean temperatures, monthly rainfall averages, seven day forecast and hurricane history.

 The weather varies greatly with location, even just a few miles.
 The weather in Maui combined